 The first botulinum antitoxin was developed in the 1970s by the US Army Medical Research Institute of Infectious Diseases (USAMRIID).
 This antitoxin serum was developed from First Flight, a thoroughbred horse that was the only source of the United States botulinum antitoxin until the 1990s.

-Prior to HBAT, formulations included an investigational monovalent and licensed bivalent antitoxin serotypes that targeted toxin types E and AB, respectively.
+Prior to HBAT, formulations included investigational monovalent and licensed bivalent antitoxin serotypes targeting toxin types E and AB, respectively.
 Serotype AB was used for wound botulism cases, whereas foodborne botulism was treated with serotype AB and E. Both of these preparations of antitoxin are whole immunoglobulins.
-Before HBAT was approved there was a trivalent (serotypes A, B, and E) formulation in the U.S. that has since been withdrawn from the market, and is only used in Iran currently.
+Before HBAT was approved, there was a trivalent (serotypes A, B, and E) formulation in the U.S. that has since been withdrawn from the market and is only used in Iran currently.
 In order to produce HBAT, horses are inoculated with all 7 serotypes of botulism, and serum is harvested to obtain antibodies.
 These antibodies are treated with pepsin, which cleaves the antibodies into Fc and Fab fragments, which reduces the chance of inducing severe allergic reactions when administered.

 HBAT works by binding botulism toxin in the blood.
 In the Clinical Pharmacology Review submitted by Cangene, the reported that the polyclonal antibody fragments (F(ab’)2 and Fab) bind free botulinum toxin, which then prevents the toxin from being internalized at the post-synaptic cholinergic receptor.
 Because antitoxin only binds free botulinum toxin, it prevents the progression of symptoms but does not reverse any paralysis already present.

 Prior formulations had non-fragmented antibodies derived from inoculated horses.
-While these are larger molecules than the new HBAT formulation, the fragmented antibody is less immunogenic and has a decreased risk for serious adverse effects.
+While these are larger molecules than the new HBAT formulation, the fragmented antibody is less immunogenic and has less risk for serious adverse effects.

 Because HBAT can only interact with the unbound toxin, patients have been shown to have better outcomes the earlier it is administered in a patient’s course.
 When botulism is suspected, the state health department is notified first.
 From there, the CDC is contacted for a case evaluation and emergency antitoxin dispatch.
 Because there is a limited quantity of HBAT in the National Stockpile, the CDC stores the antitoxin in quarantine stations based in major US airports.

-Prior to the administration of HBAT, the CDC recommends a skin test to evaluate for hypersensitivity.
+Before the administration of HBAT, the CDC recommends a skin test to evaluate for hypersensitivity.
 In all cases, epinephrine and other supportive measures for allergic reactions should be readily available.
-However, in the packaging insert, the FDA suggests that patients who are at high risk for hypersensitivity should be given HBAT at less than .01 mL per minute.
+However, in the packaging insert, the FDA suggests that patients at high risk for hypersensitivity should be given HBAT at less than 0.01 mL per minute.

 HBAT is delivered as a vial that must be thawed and prepared prior to administration.
 If the vial is frozen upon receiving it from the CDC, there are two ways of thawing the contents.